joeywu63/financial_planner/deliverables/iteration-03.final.md

     - Our partners had sent us a sketch of a UI mockup for the initial prototype of the website.
 We since changed it compeletely, as the way they designed it seemed counterintuitive to the UX and difficult to code.
  - Rating system:
     - Our partners wanted a rating system to see how the users responded to the application.
-While we thought it was a good idea, our decision to cut thois feature is simply a reduction of scope, as we did not want to waste time building this feature when the core functionality of the website was still incomplete.
+While we thought it was a good idea, our decision to cut this feature is simply a reduction of scope, as we did not want to waste time building this feature when the core functionality of the website was still incomplete.

 ### Handoff plan